Program Information and Degree Requirements

 English 696 Requirement

-Students must take English 696: Seminar in Literary, Criticism, and Research prior to, or concurrent with, other 600-series courses.
+Students must take English 696: Seminar in Theory, Criticism, and Research prior to, or concurrent with, other 600-series courses.
 Students must be admitted to the MA program in order to enroll in English 696.
 Plan on taking this course early in your program.

 Of the required 30 units, at least 20 must be at the 600-level (this includes English 696 but not English 697 or 698).